javaskater/rif_imports/README.md

 ->range(0, 100)
 ->execute();
 ```
+## Complementary issues:

+### How I imported the custom content type from an existing installation:

+* importing the configuration of my randonnee de Jour Content Type is on the [DAY HIKE IMPORT PAGE](docs/IMPORTS.md)

 ## Things to remember:
 * Along the way there are many things I have to remember that is why I need a [TODOs List](docs/TODO.md)